 | Total Annual Savings | $13,018 | Combined operational expenditure reduction |

-| Simple Payback Period | 0.39 Years | Less than 5 months for full ROI |
+| Simple Payback Period | ~0.4 Years | Estimated months to recover initial hardware cost |

 Optimizing the User Experience: Calibration and Curves

 Once the hardware is installed, the software configuration determines the "feel" of the lighting.
-Matter apps allow you to choose between linear and logarithmic dimming curves.
+Matter apps often allow you to choose between linear and logarithmic dimming curves.

 Verification and Compliance: The E-E-A-T Standard

-To ensure your installation meets professional standards and qualifies for utility incentives, verify your components against authoritative databases:
+To ensure your installation meets professional standards and qualifies for utility incentives, verify your components against these authoritative databases:

 - DLC QPL: Search the DesignLights Consortium (DLC) Qualified Products List to ensure your UFO high bays meet high-performance efficacy standards.
 This is often a prerequisite for receiving utility rebates.